 2 hours and 6 km / round trip: 3 hours and 9.5 km

-The 3-hour tour takes you along the Thaya River so you can admire the countryside formed by the river up close.
-Sometimes, you will have to conquer more difficult terrain, so a certain fitness level is good for this tour.
-It can also be mentally tiring - you have to go up and down several times before reaching the trail's end.
+The 3-hour tour takes you along the Thaya River to admire the countryside formed by the river up close.
+Sometimes, you must conquer more challenging terrain, so a certain fitness level is good for this tour.
+It can also be mentally tiring - you must go up and down several times before reaching the trail's end.

-The Einsiedlerweg route is an easier, faster version of the Thayatalweg.
+The Einsiedlerweg route is a more accessible, faster version of the Thayatalweg.
 You can finish the hike in 2 hours if you do not take long breaks.
 Also, on the way, you will find the Bärenmühle meadow, where a hermit lived.
 He showed the locals where to find a silver mine, which brought prosperity to the area.

 #3 Hardegger Rundwanderweg

 The only 1.5-hour tour leads to Hardegg Castle, the biggest landmark of the tiny park.
 Since the building has an exceptionally beautiful view from here, this is quite a popular route - don't be surprised if you meet many hikers on this line.

 The 2.5-hour hike goes towards the park's edge, and the path gradually resembles a mountain hiking route.
 The ascending part of the route has some challenges; a steep, winding path leads down.